ishaiva/webappchat/README.md

 Usage

 Open a web browser and navigate to http://192.168.1.18:5000. // This is just an example.
 Enter the SERVER IP and port.
 The IP that hosts the CHAT

 Enter a nickname and start chatting.
 You can also share files and view your connection statistics.

 Contributing

 Contributions, issues, and feature requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-License
+License MIT

 This project is licensed under the MIT License.
 Copyright 2023 ishaiva